Sections of Newry under water as flooding hits Northern Ireland

 A Met Office amber rain warning covering counties Antrim, Down and Armagh lifted at 9am.

-A yellow rain warning covering large parts of the region remains in place until 12pm while a yellow warning for the whole of Northern Ireland comes into effect at 9pm on Tuesday and lasts to 9am on Wednesday.
+A yellow rain warning covering large parts of the region remains in place until 12pm, while a yellow warning for the whole of Northern Ireland comes into effect at 9pm on Tuesday and lasts until 9am on Wednesday.

 Elsewhere, roads have been closed due to flooding, while train passengers on the main Belfast to Dublin route faced significant disruption on Tuesday due to flooded tracks between Portadown and Newry.